KyleBanks/dockerton/README.md

 Generates the Dockerfile contents from the commands that have been issued.

+Resolves: `{String}` Dockerfile contents.

 - **options** *(Optional)*:
     - **options.path** `{String}`: Path to the generated Dockerfile.
 Defaults to `./Dockerfile`.

 ### buildImage

+Builds the Docker image using the generated Dockerfile, and returns the full image data.

+Resolves: `{Object}` Full image details, as seen via `docker inspect`.

 - **options** *(Optional)*:
     - **options.dir** `{String}`: Path to the directory to be used for building the docker image.
 Defaults to `.`.